DEMCON/libstored/python/README.md

 Execute these modules like `python3 -m libstored.gui`, optionally with `-h` argument to get some more help:

 - `libstored.gui`: a GUI that connects to a debug target.
-The GUI has by default high DPI support.
-If the scaling is not satisfactory, try setting the `QT_SCALE_FACTOR` environment variable before starting the GUI, or use Ctrl+Scroll wheel to dynamically resize the fonts.
 - `libstored.cli`: a command line interface that connects to a debug target.
 - `libstored.wrapper.stdio`: a stdin/stdout wrapper, which is a bridge between Embedded Debugger messages within the stdin/stdout streams of the application